awslabs/aws-cloudfront-extensions/templates/aws-cloudfront-monitoring/README.md

 6. Back-to-origin status code: HTTP status codes(000, 2xx, 3xx, 4xx and 5xx) that are returned from the origin
 7. CHR (Cache Hit Ratio calculated by request)
 8. CHR (Cache Hit Ratio calculated by bandwidth)
 9. Download speed: the download speed of the resources from CloudFront.
-It will be separated by country code and ISP
+It will be separated by country code and ISP (This product includes GeoLite2 Data created by MaxMind, available from https://www.maxmind.com")
 10. Back-to-origin download speed: the download speed of the resources from the origin